holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_callbacks.md

 # ReactiveHTML component with callback

+In this guide you will learn how to add callbacks to your `ReactiveHTML` components.

 ## Slideshow with Python callback

 This example will show you how to create a `SlideShow` component that uses a python *callback*